nghoangduonguit/meTune/README-NEW.md

 # meTune - Sheet Music Viewer

-A simple static site for browsing folders and viewing sheet music images.
+A simple static site for browsing folders and viewing sheet music images with URL routing support.
 No PHP server required!

 ## Structure